prog-1/databases-ex04/README.md

   [database/sql] to complete your home assignments.

-Using generic SQL libraries require [drivers] that are implement for specific SQL service or library.
+Using generic SQL libraries require [drivers] that are implement for specific SQL services or librarioes.
 A driver is usually imported for its side-effects, which is registering the driver name.
 To ensure Go does not remove unused import, you have to set its name to '_' e.g.